Aryan: Racial interpretations of the Rigveda

-In 1888 Max Müller, whose early effort to trace physical differences between Aryans and Dāsas in the Rigveda had inadvertently launched racial interpretations of Vedic texts, denounced talk of an "Aryan race, Aryan blood, Aryan eyes and hair" as a nonsense comparable to a linguist speaking of "a dolichocephalic dictionary or a brachycephalic grammar".
+In 1888, Max Müller, whose early effort to trace physical differences between Aryans and Dāsas in the Rigveda had inadvertently launched racial interpretations of Vedic texts, denounced talk of an "Aryan race, Aryan blood, Aryan eyes and hair" as a nonsense comparable to a linguist speaking of "a dolichocephalic dictionary or a brachycephalic grammar".
 Nevertheless, an increasing number of Western writers, particularly anthropologists and popularizers influenced by Darwinian theories, came to conceive the Āryas of the Rigveda as a 'physical-genetic species' distinct from other human groups – rather than as an ethnolinguistic category.

 In the late 19th and early 20th centuries, noted anthropologists Theodor Poesche and Thomas Huxley quoted from the Rigveda to suggest that the Aryans were blond and tall, with blue eyes and dolichocephalic skulls.
 Throughout the 20th century, physical anthropologists continued to debate these racial interpretations — some associating Indo-European speakers with light physical traits, others rejecting any biological basis for such claims.
-According to archeologist Elena Kuzmina (1931–2013), both the Avesta and the Rig Veda support the view that the Aryans did possessed light eyes, light skin, and light hair, whereas linguist Hans Henrich Hock has argued that most Vedic passages traditionally cited for this interpretation may refer instead to contrasts between dark and light worlds rather than to human pigmentation.
+According to archeologist Elena Kuzmina (1931–2013), both the Avesta and the Rig Veda support the view that the Aryans did possess light eyes, light skin, and light hair, whereas linguist Hans Henrich Hock has argued that most Vedic passages traditionally cited for this interpretation may refer instead to contrasts between dark and light worlds rather than to human pigmentation.